Jimbly/dcexjam2025/README.md

 Levels!
 * procgen tweaks:
-  * no ememies within 2 squares of the entrance, please!
   * windows? especially to outer sky?
   * some doors are archways?  don't interp well through them currently...
 * set up combos: